 “Focus on what you really need when you are collecting information,” Morales said.
 Technology enables the collection of many data types, such as location, but he advises companies to gather only the information they need to achieve their patient-messaging goals.
 For some projects, an email address and first name may be enough.

-2. Be transparent with patients about the use of their data to gain and retain their trust
+2. Be transparent with patients about the use of their data to earn and retain their trust

 Ensuring compliance with privacy requirements is only part of the challenge.
 It’s also vital to communicate with patients about the use of their data so that they fully understand what information they’re consenting to provide and exactly how it will be used.